 flow chart graphic PAROLI SYSTEM £10 - LOSE - £10 - WIN - £20 - WIN - £40 - COLLECT

-Like Martingale, this is a black or red roulette strategy but this time, you double your next bet after a loss, and return to flat betting 1 unit when you lose.
+Like Martingale, this is a black or red roulette strategy but this time, you double your next bet after a win, and return to flat betting 1 unit when you lose.
 The goal of the Paroli roulette strategy is to achieve 3 consecutive wins, which will net you a 7 unit profit.

 Here’s an example: